geneontology/go-ontology/docs/ObsoleteTerm.md

      - [http://wiki.geneontology.org/index.php/Editor_Guide](http://wiki.geneontology.org/index.php/Editor_Guide)

-7. If the obsoleted term was replaced by another term in the ontology:
- In the 'Annotations' window, select ```+``` to add an annotation.
+7. If the obsoleted term was replaced by another term in the ontology: In the 'Annotations' window, select ```+``` to add an annotation.
 In the resulting menu, select ```term replaced by``` and enter the ID of the replacement term.

-8. If the obsoleted term was not replaced by another term in the ontology, but there are existing terms that might be appropriate for annotation, add those term IDs in the 'consider' tag.
- In the 'Annotations' window, select ```+``` to add an annotation.
+8. If the obsoleted term was not replaced by another term in the ontology, but there are existing terms that might be appropriate for annotation, add those term IDs in the 'consider' tag: In the 'Annotations' window, select ```+``` to add an annotation.
 In the resulting menu, select ```consider``` and enter the ID of the replacement term.

 9. Save changes.